Golden State Warriors Star Andrew Wiggins Ends COVID Vaccination Hold Out

 The announcement ended a difficult first week of preseason training camp for the veteran Golden State star.
-San Francisco heath officials refused to give him a wavier and the NBA denied him a religious exemption.READ MORE: UPDATE: Surfer Suffers Critical Leg Injuries In Shark Attack Off Sonoma County Coast
+San Francisco heath officials refused to give him a wavier and the NBA denied him a religious exemption.READ MORE: Video: Antioch Sutter Delta Medical Center Health Care Workers Launch 5-Day Strike

 The league went even further with its tough stand with all unvaccinated players saying the would not be paid for the games they were forced to miss, would need to spend the season with their outside activities limited by quarantine restrictions and being forced to undergo twice weekly testing.